mapbox/mapbox-directions.js/API.md

 _Returns_: `this`

+### directions.query(opts, callback)

+After you've set an origin and destination, `query` fires the query to geocoding and sets results in the controller.

+Options is an optional options object, which can specify:

+* `proximity`: a L.LatLng object that is fed into the geocoder and biases matches around a point

+Callback is an optional callback that will be called with `(err, results)`

+_Returns_: `this`

 ### directions.addWaypoint(index, waypoint)

 Add a waypoint to the route at the given index. `waypoint` can be a GeoJSON Point Feature or a `L.LatLng`.